 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.

-Earlier in this blog, we posted a great how-to tutorial on air conditioner vents and filter maintenance and cleaning.
-This article pairs by showing you how to inspect and maintain the rooftop components of your RV air conditioning system.
-Here’s another helpful how-to guide that will walk you through from getting on the roof to making sure your RV motorhome of towable RV’s air conditioner remains near perfect efficiency.
+We posted a great how-to tutorial on your RV air conditioner vents and filter cleaning and maintenance.
+This article will show you how to inspect and maintain the rooftop components of your RV air conditioning system.

-RV air conditioner units are mounted on the roof which can present an issue if you’re a bit squeemish with heights or your physically incapable.
-Getting onto the roof isn’t for everybody.
-So, if you’re not up to the task, hire a professional.
+RV air conditioner units are mounted on the roof which can present an issue if you’re afraid of heights or you’re physically incapable.
+So, if you’re not up to the accessing your RV cooling system, hire an RV air conditioner service professional.

-IMPORTANT: Before your or anyone sets foot on your roof, ensure your RV and all rooftop components are not located near any low hanging power lines.
+Before your or anyone sets foot on your roof, ensure your RV and all rooftop components are not located near any low hanging power lines or cables.

-Ensure the rooftop unit is not energized and cannot be energized while you conduct your maintenance checks.
+Ensure your RV air conditioner unit is turned off at the control panel inside your RV anytime you inspect or conduct any AC maintenance.
 Carefully remove the protective cowling of the rooftop unit to inspect for debris, bee’s nests, dirt, dust, etc.

-The cooling fins should be free of dirt, not bent and in good condition.
-If the fins are dirty use a prescribed air conditioning brush and some mild soapy water to clean them.
-Be aware, you do not want to use a stiff bristle brush as it will damage or bend the fins.
+Your AC unit’s cooling fins should be free of dirt, not bent and in good condition.
+If the fins are dirty use a prescribed air conditioner cleaning brush and some mild soapy water to clean them.

 Inspect the fan blades for stress fractures and excessive dirt and dust that could throw the blades out of balance.
 Again, make certain you gently clean with the same brush above anything that may hinder proper function.